cazala/synaptic/README.md

 ##Layer

 Normally you won't work with single neurons, but use Layers instead.
-A layer is basically an array of neurons, they can do pretty much the same things as neurons do, put it makes the programming process faster.
+A layer is basically an array of neurons, they can do pretty much the same things as neurons do, but it makes the programming process faster.

 To create a layer you just have to specify its size (the number of neurons in that layer).

-`var myLayer = new Layer(5)`
+`var myLayer = new Layer(5);`

 ######project